Want to start your New Year with a splash – literally?

 Nowadays, the emphasis is on fun and water-throwing rather than on the festival’s spiritual and religious aspects, which sometimes prompts complaints from traditionalists.
 In recent years there have been calls to moderate the festival to lessen the many alcohol-related road accidents as well as injuries from water being thrown in the faces of traveling motorcyclists.

-Like many other cultures some Thais make New Year resolutions – to change bad behavior, or to do good things.
-Songkran is a time for cleaning and renewal.
+Like many other cultures, some Thais make New Year resolutions – to change a bad behavior, or to do good things.
+Songkran is a time for cleansing and renewal.
 Besides washing household Buddha images, many Thais also take this opportunity to give their home a thorough cleaning.

 Definitely a New Year with a difference and be prepared to get very, very wet!